visgl/deck.gl/docs/layers/point-density-grid-layer.md

 - Default: <img src="/demo/src/static/images/colorbrewer_YlOrRd_6.png"/></a>

-Cell color ranges as an array of colors formatted as `[255, 255, 255]`.
+Color ranges as an array of colors formatted as `[255, 255, 255]`.
 Default is colorbrewer `6-class YlOrRd`.

 ##### `elevationDomain` (Array, optional)

 - Default: `[0, max(count)]`

-Elevation scale domain, default is set to the range of point counts in each cell.
+Elevation scale input domain, default is set to the extent of point counts in each cell.

 #### `elevationRange` (Array, optional)

-- Default: `[0, 10]`
+- Default: `[0, 1000]`

-Elevation scale range
+Elevation scale output range

+##### `elevationScale` (Number, optional)

+- Default: `1`

+Cell elevation multiplier.
+The elevation of cell is calculated by `elevationScale * getElevation(d)`. `elevationScale` is a handy property to scale all cells without updating the data.

 ##### `extruded` (Boolean, optional)